loide/dns-over-tls/README.md

   $ dig @127.0.0.1 google.com +tcp
   ```

-## Known issues
+## Concerns & Known issues
-- Only deployed in Mac OS Mojave.
+* Only tested in Mac OS Mojave.
+* Security concerns: this approach gives an additional layer of security, by
+sending queries on an encrypted connection.
+But it is not protected from the
+incoming requests which could attacked and DNS requests and responses readed
+or altered.
+* Vunerable to DNS flood attack
+* This proxy could be deployed in a kubernetes cluster to add high
+availability and automatic deployment, scaling and load balancing.

-## ToDo
+## Improvements
-* Write and execute more tests.
+* Write and execute more tests (unit and integration).
 * Implement support to IPv6
 * Check if the input actually is a DNS query and reject if it isn't.
 * Support multiples backends and provide some fault tolerance by using the next